Code-Egg/docs/docs/configuration.md

 </details>
 ---

-## Virtual Host Setup
+## Set up Virtual Hosts

-With name-based virtual hosting, you can host more than one website (virtual host) on each IP address.
+With name-based virtual hosting, you can host more than one website (also called a "virtual host" or "vhost") on each IP address.
-There's a default virtual host named Example, skip this step if you don't need a new one.
+There's a default virtual host named `Example`.
+If you don't need any more virtual hosts, you can skip this step.

-### Setup DNS Properly
+### Set up DNS
 {: .no_toc}
 Forward the domain names of your web sites to the IP address used by your web server.
-This is commonly done by adding an "A" name entry to the DNS zone file for the website.
-This is not part of your OpenLiteSpeed configurations.
+This is commonly done by adding an `A` name entry to the DNS zone file for the website.
+This is not part of OpenLiteSpeed configuration.
+Please see your DNS provider for further instruction, if needed.

-### Create a Virtual Host directories
+### Create Virtual Host Directories
 {: .no_toc}
-1. Make the virtual host's directories.
-I will name my virtual host "Example2" as an example.
-In the command line, I go to my LSWS directory and make the following directories:
+1. Create directories for your new virtual host.
+In this example, we've named our virtual host `Example2`.
+From the command line, add an `Example2` directory, plus three subdirectories `conf`,`html`, and `logs`, in your LSWS directory, like so:
 ```bash
 mkdir /usr/local/lsws/Example2
 mkdir /usr/local/lsws/Example2/{conf,html,logs}
 ```
-I then make conf owned by `lsadm:lsadm` (the WebAdmin console user) so that only the WebAdmin console will be able to manipulate configurations.
+2. Change the owner of the `conf` directory to `lsadm:lsadm` (the WebAdmin Console user) so that only the WebAdmin Console will have the ability to manipulate Example2's configuration.
 ```bash
 chown lsadm:lsadm /usr/local/lsws/Example2/conf
 ```
-2. Add an virtual hosts (in the WebAdmin console > Virtual Hosts > Add)
+3. Add the `Eample2` virtual host to the WebAdmin Console.
+Navigate to **Virtual Hosts > Add**, and configure the settings like so:
-3. Give the new virtual hosts an appropriate name, Root, Config file.
   - **Virtual Host Name** = `Example2`
   - **Virtual Host Root** = `$SERVER_ROOT/Example2`
   - **Config File** = `$SERVER_ROOT/conf/vhosts/Example2/vhost.conf`
   - **Enable Scripts/ExtApps** = `Yes`
   - **Restrained** = `No`
-4. You might see "file /usr/local/lsws/conf/vhosts/Example2/vhost.conf does not exist.
-CLICK TO CREATE" alert due to we starting from scratch, click the CLICK TO CREATE button so OpenLiteSpeed will make one for me.
+4. You might see the following warning:```file /usr/local/lsws/conf/vhosts/Example2/vhost.conf does not exist.
+CLICK TO CREATE``` This is because you are starting from scratch with this virtual host's configuration.
+Go ahead and click to create.
-5. Click save button, go back into the Example2 virtual host's configurations, and specify the document root under the General tab
+5. Click the **Save** button, return to Example2's configuration, and change the following settings under the **General** tab:
   - **Document Root** = `/usr/local/lsws/Example2/html`
   - **Index Files** = `index.html, index.php`
-6. I'd also recommend you to enable the Rewrite feature which is under the Rewrite tab
+6. We recommend enabling the Rewrite feature as well.
+Change the following settings under the **Rewrite** tab:
   - **Enable Rewrite** = `Yes`
   - **Auto Load from .htaccess** = `yes`

-## Listeners setup
+## Set up Listeners

-### Listener create
+### Create a Listener
 {: .no_toc}
-Go to the WebAdmin console > Listeners.
-The default listener that listens to all IPs on port 8088.
-You might want to create another two listeners for both HTTP and HTTPS ports.
+Navigate to **Listeners** in the WebAdmin Console.
+There is already a default listener that listens to all IPs on port 8088, but you might want to create another two listeners for both HTTP and HTTPS ports.
+Here is how:
-1. Click the Add button to create a HTTP listener with following settings:
+1. Click the **Add** button to create an HTTP listener with following settings:
   - **Listener Name** = `HTTP`
   - **IP Address** = `ANY IPv4`
   - **Port** = `80`
   - **Secure** = `No`
-2. Click the Add button to create a HTTPS listener with following settings:
+2. Click the **Add** button to create an HTTPS listener with following settings:
   - **Listener Name** = `HTTPS`
   - **IP Address** = `ANY IPv4`
   - **Port** = `443`
   - **Secure** = `Yes`
-3. Navigate  to the WebAdmin Console > Listeners > HTTPS (or whatever name you used) > SSL, and click the Edit button.
-Specify the private key and certificate path, then click the Save button.
+3. To configure SSL on the listener you named `HTTPS`, navigate to **Listeners > HTTPS > SSL**, and click the **Edit** button.
+Specify the private key and certificate path, then click the **Save** button.
-  Let's Encrypt
+  Here are some possible values for Let's Encrypt, but be sure to use your own correct path:
   - **Private Key File** = `/etc/letsencrypt/live/example.com/privkey.pem` (Use your own key path)
   - **Certificate File** = `/etc/letsencrypt/live/example.com/fullchain.pem` (Use your own cert path)
   - **Chained Certificate** = `Yes`

-  Temporary certificate(web admin) or [private self-signed certificate](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl)
+  Here are some possible values for a temporary WebAdmin certificate or a [private self-signed certificate](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl), but be sure to use your own correct path:
   - **Private Key File** = `/usr/local/lsws/conf/example.key` (Use your own key path)
   - **Certificate File** = `/usr/local/lsws/conf/example.crt` (Use your own cert path)
   - **Chained Certificate** = `Not Set`

-### Virtual Hosts mapping
+### Map Virtual Hosts
 {: .no_toc}
-Go to the WebAdmin console > Listeners > HTTP, click the Add button from the Virtual Host Mappings area and set with following settings.
+Navigate to **Listeners > HTTP > Virtual Host Mappings** and click the **Add** button.
+Use the following values to map the HTTP listener to Example2 virtual host:
   - **Virtual Host** = `Example2`
   - **Domains** = `example2.com, www.example2.com`

-Go to the WebAdmin console > Listeners > HTTPS, click the Add button from the Virtual Host Mappings area and set with following settings.
-  - **Virtual Host** = `Example2`
-  - **Domains** = `example2.com, www.example2.com`
+Repeat for the HTTPS listener using the exact same settings.

 ## Set up PHP